Lunilux24/ProjectManagementApp/README.md

 - CRUD operations possible on all projects
 - A search bar to retrieve projects as well as sort button to sort by title and creation_date

+#### Backend
+- Django REST Framework to create RESTful API endpoints
+- JsonWebToken (JWT) for authentication
+- Use Django ORM to interact with PostgreSQL database

 #### API

 | Methods | URLs                          | Actions                                        |